georgringer/news/Documentation/UsersManual/Records/News/Index.rst

          Content elements
    :Description:
          Add content elements to a news records.
-This field can be hidden by disabling the setting in :ref:`extension manager's settings <extensionManager>`.
+This field can be hidden by disabling the setting in :ref:`extensionConfiguration`.
  - :Field:
          Link to this Page
    :Description: